rust-lang/rfcs/text/0019-opt-in-builtin-traits.md

 threatens that future, however, because fewer types will implement `Share`, even if they are in fact threadsafe.

-With respect to extensibility, it is partiularly worrisome that if a library forgets to implement `Send` or `Share`, downstream clients are stuck.
+With respect to extensibility, it is particularly worrisome that if a library forgets to implement `Send` or `Share`, downstream clients are stuck.
 They cannot, for example, use a newtype wrapper, because it would be illegal to implement `Send` on the newtype.
 This implies that